vsaw/vsaw.eu/_posts/2011-10-08-Gruenderbus.md

 ---
-layout: post
 title: "Gründerbus... oh how much I'd like to be part of that "
 date: 2011-10-08
 tags: Entrepreneur
 ---

 These days something very cool is going on in Germany.
 The [Gründerbus](http://www.gruenderbus.de/Gruenderbus/GruenderBus.html) will be on tour!